 That said, it is almost futile to even put a price range on highly modified vehicles, so you’ll have to forgive me for attempting to put some kind of price range on it.
 Of course a highly modified vehicle could sell for far greater than the maximum stated here.

 As discussed before, there are certainly exceptions to these guidelines.
 A few more things to consider:

 - Some rarer 240Z color combinations can increase the relative value of the car.
-For example, a 113 green metallic exterior with the brown interior is seldom seen and a car with this combination may be more valuable than more common ones.
+For example, a 113 green metallic exterior with the brown interior is far rarer than other combinations and a car with this combination may be more valuable than more common variants.

 - The 5-speed manual transmission (FS5C71A) was a rare option only offered in the Japanese, Australian, and European markets.
-Naturally, 240Zs that had this option from the factory are sought after a bit more because of this.
-Even in American Zs (none of which came from the factory with a 5-speed) a retrofitted FS5C71A gearbox can increase value.
+Naturally, 240Zs that had this option from the factory are sought after a bit more because of this — this caveat obviously applies more to non-US markets but it is an important distinction there.

 - Due to the extreme demand of the 240Z in America when the car came out, dealers often added a few bells and whistles to increase their margins such as air conditioning.
 Dealer-installed AC is actually quite rare and can increase the price.

 - Much more!
 This is meant to be a base guideline to assist you in pricing out a 240Z.